DarioUrbina/Tendon_Limb_Design/README.md

 # Tendon_Limb_Design

+THIS IS AN OLD VERSION OF THE CODE.
+PLEASE GO TO Tendon_Limb_Design_2 for a newer version

 Run "Leg_Trayectory.m" to run the code and get the main figure showing the angle changes and fesible forse set  for a leg movement during a ground stage.

 The goal of this respository is to show the design behind a Tendon-Driven leg following this basic steps: